 A Rolex wrist watch will stop if not worn.
 Wearing an automatic model on a daily basis is necessary to ensure its accuracy.
 Even if you take your Rolex off at night, it will still be operating in the morning.

 Most Rolex watches can last up to 40 hours without being worn, while newer versions can last up to 70 hours.
 If your Rolex stops operating after a few days of not wearing it, you can wind it by hand using the crown to get it working again.
 The wrist watch should be able to be resumed without issue.
 Rolex wristwatches that are hand wound should be accurate and last 40 hours.
 Rolex Service Centers (RSC) should be contacted if your Rolex stops working while you have been wearing it regularly.
+In our linked article, you can read more about Rolex king price.

 How to Test Your Rolex's Power Reserve The power reserve of your wristwatch is listed in the instruction booklet that came with it.
 In technical specifications, the Power Reserve is expressed in HOURS.